Jackson-Mu/Jackson-Mu/README.md

 ### My Story 📖

-I'm Jackson, and who really likes working with computers, Think of me as someone who loves to solve usual everday society challenges with technology.
+I'm Jackson, and who really likes working with computers, Think of me as someone who loves to practice on making our life easier with computer.
 Simple as that!
-But let me be real — I would rather watch my favorite football game than doing anything else.
+But let me be real — I would rather watch my favorite football game than being on computer.

 ### Things I Love to Do ⭐